wzod/docs/source/containers/run-apps.md

     sudo docker run --rm -it -v ~/mastiff-workdir:/home/nonroot/workdir remnux/mastiff

 In the example above, the ~/mastiff-workdir directory will be shared between your host and the container.
 Before running the command above, make sure that ~/mastiff-workdir exists and that its permissions are world-readable (i.e., `chmod a+xwr`).

+## Maltrieve Malware Samples Downloader: remnux/maltrieve

+[Maltrieve](https://github.com/krmaxwell/maltrieve) is a tool for retrieving malware samples.

+To launch the Maltrieve image, run the following command, replacing "~/archive" with the path to your working directory on the underlying host.
+This is where the downloaded malware samples will be deposited.

+    sudo docker run --rm -it -v ~/archive:/archive remnux/maltrieve

+This will launch Maltrieve without any parameters, directing the tool to retrieve malware samples and save them to the ~/archive directory.

+If you wish to specify command-line parameters to Maltrieve, then launch it like this:

+    sudo docker run --rm -it -v ~/archive:/archive remnux/maltrieve bash

+This will launch the bash shell in the container, at which point you can run the command "maltrieve", specifying optional command-line parameters if you wish.

+In the examples above, the ~/memdumps directory will be shared between your host and the container.
+Before running the command, create ~/archive on your host and make it world-accessible
+(`chmod a+xwr`).